Who can foster?

-There is a minimum requirement you will need to foster, these are:
+The minimum requirements you will need to foster are:

-You must have a spare bedroom, but you do not need to own your house
+• Have a spare bedroom (but you do not need to own your house)

 To foster you don’t need to be a parent already, be married or in a couple, but you will need resilience, dedication, endurance and plenty of humour.
-So forget the myths this what you do need and what you definitely don’t, in order to foster a child or young person with FCA Scotland.
+Here is what you do need and what you definitely don’t, in order to foster a child or young person with FCA Scotland:

 What makes a great foster carer?